gml4gtk/singlefilegraph/gcc/gcc-11.1-callinfo/README.md

 The graph routines are integrated in the gcc source to generate directly images and no graphviz or other extra program is needed

-With this the GNU GCC compiler is the first compiler generating graph images directly on the fly during compilation.

 The howto:
 Do not change the system gcc but create own customized gcc in own $HOME directory.
 Get the gcc-11.1 release version sources from gnu.org or it mirrors at gcc.gnu.org